 Although it is not regulated as a narcotic, even tramadol, a relative of codeine, actually belongs in this class of drugs.

 Most veterinarians are fearful of placing pets on long-term medications regulated by the DEA.
+Many see the DEA as overreaching bullies.
 Record keeping is formidable, and potential fines and liability are severe.
-A few vets are not deterred by this (ref).
+Few vets are brave enough not to be deterred by this (ref).

 Fentanyl Patches (Duragesic® Janssen Pharma)